 I am a musician and play bass guitar and double bass.
 I have played in some great bands with some very talanted musicians over the years and I consider myself very fortunate.
 In the first picture I am playing my Ned Steinberger CR4M electric upright bass in a real 'World Music' (I'm the only Irish musician!) band playing tunes from Ireland, Spain, Greece, Russia, Switzerland, Scandinavia, England, the USA and many other countries. the second pic is me playing my Lakland jazz bass with a pop rock band called Queen B where we have more fun than should be allowed!!

 I am also facinated by history particularly the period covering the 1940's and the second world war.
 I am a member of a living history reenactment group and we portray different regiments who fought during WW2.
-Here are a couple of pics of me in my period gear with some aging applied to the images. the pic on the left depicts a sergeant in the North Irish Horse who as the name suggests were originally a mounted cavalry regiment but converted to armour (Churchill tanks) during the second world war and fought in the north African desert and during the Italian campaign. the pic on the right represents a captain in the Glider Pilot Regiment as he would have looked during the Battle of Arnhem in September 1944.
-As well as honouring all those brave men who had to fight the war (including both my grandfathers) we actually have great fun playing soldiers. my wife always tells me I've never really grown up!!
+Here are a couple of pics of me in my period gear with some aging applied to the images. the first representation is of a signals sergeant in the 1st Batt Royal Ulster Rifles who were a tough Irish airlanding battalion. the second is a sergeant in the North Irish Horse who were actually and armoured regiment and served with great distinction during the war in North Africa and later in the Italian campaign.
+As well as honouring all those brave men who fought in the war (including both my own grandfathers) we actually have great fun playing soldiers. my wife always tells me I've never really grown up!!